-This page from Great Ormond Street Hospital (GOSH) explains tracheal stenosis, how it can be treated and what to expect when your child has treatment.
-This page mainly concentrates on the ‘long segment’ type of tracheal stenosis and its treatment.
+This page from Great Ormond Street Hospital (GOSH) explains the neurological condition Vein of Galen Malformation (VGM).
+It aims to help understanding the condition, how it can be treated and what to expect when a child is admitted to GOSH.